sphinxteam/mlcourse_2019/index.md

 ### Computer requirement

 All exercices will be in python.
-For instalation, we recommand (especially for mac and apple computers) [Anaconda](http://anaconda.org), more precisly Python 3.7, with the following modules: numpy, scipy, matplotlib, pandas, h5py, datasets, scikit-learn and scikit-image.
+For practical installation, we recommand (especially for apple computers) [Anaconda](http://anaconda.org).
+More precisly, we shall use Python 3.7, with the following modules: numpy, scipy, matplotlib, pandas, h5py, datasets, scikit-learn and scikit-image.
 All these can be installed within anaconda, or with pip.

 For deep-learning, we shall use keras (version >= 2.2.4) and tensorflow (version >= 1.13.1) .
 All the exercices will be given as <a href="https://jupyter.org/install">jupyter notebooks</a>, so jupyter should be installed as well.
-We will also use pytorch.
+We will also use pytorch later in the course.

 ### Lectures topic